Periodic orbits and Birkhoff sections of stable Hamiltonian structures: SHS with finitely many periodic orbits

 \subsection{Proof of Theorem~\ref{thm:main2}}

+Let $M$ be a closed manifold endowed with a contact non-degenerate SHS $(\lambda,\omega)$, i.e. the Reeb vector field is non-degenerate in $N_c$ for some structural decomposition $U$, $N_0$, $N_c$.
+Assume that the Reeb vector field $X$ is not aperiodic.
+We separate the proof depending on whether $U$ is empty or not.
+For each case, we first prove that the only contact non-degenerate cases with at least one and finitely many periodic orbits are the two options listed in Theorem~\ref{thm:main2}.
+We then explain why the statement holds in a neighborhood of such a SHS.

-Let $(\lambda,\omega)$ be a contact non-degenerate SHS on a closed 3-manifold $M$, and we assume that the Reeb vector field $X$ is not aperiodic.
-If the function $f=\frac{d\lambda}{\omega}$ is constant and non vanishing, then the Reeb vector field $X$ is a non-degenerate Reeb vector field of the contact form $\lambda$.
-The Reeb vector field of any $C^2$-close SHS $(\widetilde \lambda, \widetilde \omega)$ will be the Reeb vector field of the contact form $\tilde \lambda$, which is $C^2$-close to $\lambda$.
-It follows from \cite[Theorem 1.2]{CDR} that the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ always admits infinitely many periodic orbits unless: either $M$ is the sphere or $M$ is a lens space and there are exactly two periodic orbits that are core circles of a genus one Heegaard splitting of $M$.
+{If $U=\emptyset$, then either $M=N_c$ or $M=N_0$.
+If $M=N_c$,} then the Reeb vector field $X$ is, up to reparametrization, a non-degenerate Reeb vector field of the contact form $\lambda$.
+It follows from \cite[Theorem 1.2]{CDR} that the Reeb vector field of $(\lambda, \omega)$ has infinitely many periodic orbits unless either $M$ is the sphere or $M$ is a lens space and there are exactly two periodic orbits that are core circles of a genus one Heegaard splitting of $M$.

-If $f$ is constant and equal to zero, the Reeb vector field of any SHS $C^2$-close to $(\lambda,\omega)$ is orbit equivalent to the suspension of a symplectomorphism.
-Arguing as in the first case of the proof of Theorem~\ref{thm:main1}, we deduce that if $X$ has finitely many periodic orbits, it is orbit equivalent to the suspension of symplectomorphism of a surface with finitely many periodic points. \\
+Consider now the case in which $M=N_0$.
+Then the vector field $X$ is orbit equivalent to the suspension of a symplectomorphism of a closed surface, so we deduce that if $X$ has finitely many periodic orbits, it is orbit equivalent to the suspension of a symplectomorphism of a surface with finitely many periodic points.